TitanProgrammer4480/Chatty/README.md

 🔑 Authentication
 User authentication is managed through JWT tokens.

-During login, the backend returns a JWT token that should be stored on the client-side (preferably in localStorage or cookies).
+During login, the backend returns a JWT token that should is stored on the client-side.

-The JWT token should be sent with each request that requires authorization via the Authorization header:
+The JWT token is sent with each request that requires authorization via the Authorization header:
 ```http
 Authorization: Bearer <your_jwt_token>
 ```

-📡 API Endpoints
-Authentication & User Management
-POST /api/auth/register – Register a new user.

-POST /api/auth/login – Log in an existing user.

-GET /api/auth/user – Get details of the currently authenticated user.

-Message Management
-GET /api/messages – Retrieve all messages in a chat.

-POST /api/messages – Send a new message (text or image).

-GET /api/messages/:id – Retrieve a specific message by id.

-Image Upload
-POST /api/upload – Upload an image to Cloudinary and return the image URL.

 📜 License
 This project is licensed under the MIT License.